act-lilly/portable-python-template/README.md

 4. Extras
    - activate_virtualenv.bat
-     - Open new CMD with venv activated for interactive exploration of the virtual environment
+     - Open new CMD with env vars needed to run portable python
    - install_notepad.bat
      - Have a portable version of Notepad++ ready in a few seconds
      - Useful if using Windows Sandbox feature (temp Windows environment)